Course Content

 define( ‘WP_ALLOW_REPAIR’, true );

-• Symptoms: Blank page or “There has been a critical error on this website”
+• Symptoms: Blank page or “There has been a critical error”

 • Symptoms: Site breaks after activation or update